 - Massages and lengthens the spine

-EXERCISE!
 Practice your diaphragmatic breathing with this posture 3x daily.
 Hold for 90 seconds at a time.
-This hold time is important for your body to transition and downregulate.
+This hold time is important for your body to transition and down-regulate.
 It may feel uncomfortable at first.
 Meet your body where it’s at and breathe through it.

-Begin by laying face up on the floor, a mat, yoga table or any flat surface.
+Begin by lying face-up on the floor, a mat, yoga table, or any flat surface.
 Raise your knees and pull your feet closer to your buttocks, and rest the bottom of your feet on your flat surface.